kubernetes/enhancements/keps/sig-node/5855-noexec-emptyDir/README.md

 -->

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name:
+  - Feature gate name: EmptyDirMountOptions
-  - Components depending on the feature gate:
+  - Components depending on the feature gate: kubelet
 - [ ] Other
-  - Describe the mechanism:
   - Will enabling / disabling the feature require downtime of the control plane?
+No
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
+No

 ###### Does enabling the feature change any default behavior?